salmanulfaris/salmanulfaris/README.md

 - 🔭 I’m currently working on ERP Applications
-- 🌱 I’m currently learning some new trending web techs
+- 🌱 I’m currently learning some new trending web tech
-- 💬 Ask me about ...
 - 📫 How to reach me: salmanulfarisk@outlook.com